stephenmcd/mezzanine/docs/content-architecture.rst

 =============================

-In order to handle different types of pages that require more structured content than provided by the ``ContentPage`` model, you can simply create your own models that inherit from ``Page``.
+In order to handle different types of pages that require more structured content than provided by the ``RichTextPage`` model, you can simply create your own models that inherit from ``Page``.
 For example if we wanted to have pages that were photo galleries::